noodlewerk/NWPusher/README.md

 Alternatively you can include just the files you need from the `Classes` folder.
 Make sure you link with `Foundation.framework` and `Security.framework`.

 Before any notification can be sent, you first need to create a connection.
-When this connection is established, any number of payload can be sent.
+When this connection is established, any number of payloads can be sent.

 *Note that Apple doesn't like it when you create a connection for every push.* Therefore be careful to reuse a connection as much as possible in order to prevent Apple from blocking.